philm75/sky-parent-control-service/README.md

 # sky-parent-control-service
-Simple Parental Control Service verifies a parent control level preference and movie ID combination.
+A simple service that verifies a parent control level preference and movie ID combination.

 Valid Parent Control Level preferences are U, PG, 12, 15 and 18.